xR86/ml-stuff/labs-machine-learning/README.md

 - Check [jupyter-intro folder](https://github.com/xR86/ml-stuff/tree/master/jupyter-intro)

 ### Structure:
-+ `implementations/` - implementations of the algorithms presented at course
++ implementations of the algorithms presented at course
 + `opencv/` - image recognition programs

+## Implementations
+- data structrure for ID3
+- **Linear regression** - used Scikit
+- visualizer for the linear regression dataset from CMU, and the output of the algorithm